shimdaniel/shimdaniel.github.io/blog/pages/index.md

 ## Features

-What are these features?
-You should see the {% include doc.html name="Getting Started" path="getting-started" %}
-guide for a complete summary.
-Briefly:

  - *User interaction* including consistent permalinks, links to ask questions via GitHub issues, and edit the file on GitHub directly.
  - *Search* across posts, documentation, and other site pages, with an ability to exclude from search.
  - *External Search* meaning an ability to link any page tag to trigger an external search.